TV Brasília: Attempted revitalization and crisis (1997–2001)

-Paulo Octávio Phase (2001-2008)
+Paulo Octávio phase (2001–2008)

-On June 21, 2001, the station was purchased by politician and businessman Paulo Octávio.
-Negotiation at the time was possible because the broadcaster was one of the few active vehicles of the Diários Associados that was freed from the judicial blockade brought by Gilberto Chateaubriand.
+On June 21, 2001, the station was purchased by businessman and politician Paulo Octávio.
+Negotiation at the time was possible because the broadcaster was one of the few active properties of the Diários Associados that was free from the judicial constraint brought by Gilberto Chateaubriand.
 At the time, it had 15 employees and did not run any of its own programs.
 The second half of that year was dedicated to enabling the company to face its future challenges.
-Little by little new programs were introduced and the first one was Agenda Brasília, an interview program and focused on general issues that debuted on September 10, some time later the program went to the end of the morning.
+Little by little new programs were introduced and the first one was Agenda Brasília, an interview program that focused on general issues and that debuted on September 10.
+Some time later Agenda Brasília was scheduled for the end of the morning.
 The program was presented by Adeline Delgado and remained on the air until the beginning of 2003.
-The Employment and Education program was launched on December 4, 2001, where Paulo Octávio talked with businessmen in the capital.
-On April 27, 2002, Oficina Mix premiered, a program that was less than a year on the air and was presented by Carolina Monte Rosa.
-Oficina Mix brought interviews, musicals and varied reports.
-Journalism returned in April of the same year with Canal 6 Notícias, presented by journalist Sandra Amaral, who presented the newscast on its feet, without any stands.
-Before in January, Barra Pesada was shown again after a year off the air and in the same year TV Brasília launched Auto Giro, which became a successful format on the station for 12 years in a row, and being the only electronic magazine in the automobile sector of the Federal District to the present day, being called Vrum.
+An employment and education program was launched on December 4, 2001, where Paulo Octávio talked with businessmen in the capital.
+On April 27, 2002, Oficina Mix premiered; it was a program that was less than a year on the air and was presented by Carolina Monte Rosa.
+Oficina Mix broadcast interviews, musicals, and varied reports.
+Journalism returned in April of the same year with Canal 6 Notícias, presented by journalist Sandra Amaral, who presented the newscast on her feet, not from behind a desk.
+Before, in January, Barra Pesada was presenting again after a year off the air, and in the same year TV Brasília launched Auto Giro, which developed a successful format that ran for 12 years in a row.
+It hosted the only electronic magazine in the automobile sector in the Federal District to the present day, called Vrum.

-On the night of the counting of the second round of the 2002 elections, the broadcaster was the only one to follow, with information in real time, the course of the dispute between the two main candidates for the government of the Federal District.
-It combined interviews with accurate information.
-Only this program, live, with intense participation from viewers, remained on the air for eight consecutive hours, resulting in audience records and high approval by the public.
+On the night of the counting of the second round of the 2002 elections, the station was the only one that broadcast information, in real time, the course of the dispute between the two main candidates for the government of the Federal District.
+It combined interviews with giving accurate information.
+Only this station, live, with intense participation from viewers, remained on the air for eight consecutive hours, resulting in record audiences and high approval from the public.